Last Updated on July 17, 2022 by Luke Feldbrugge

 - Are you able to provide me with proof of professional liability insurance?

-If you’ve ever watched home buying and selling shows on HGTV or other channels, you may have gotten the impression that staging a home is all about bringing in new furniture.
+If you’ve ever watched home buying and selling shows on HGTV or other channels, you may have gotten the impression that staging a home for sale is all about bringing in new furniture.
 But it actually involves a lot more than that.
-It also includes reimagining spaces, utilizing your existing furniture in new ways, cleaning, decluttering and all around repackaging your home to look its best.
-This is why it can be helpful to use a home staging checklist to make sure you don’t miss any important steps along the way:
+It also includes reimagining spaces, or utilizing your existing furniture in new ways.
+Staging also includes cleaning, decluttering, and all-around repackaging your home to look its best.
+Some people choose to do all of this on their own.
+Most people choose to use home stagers who will tell you specifically what needs to happen and how they plan to do for you.
+If you choose to take it on yourself there are many resources you can find to help you do it.
+Here’s our short-list of steps to take and some additional resources you may find helpful.

 - All rooms and surfaces are free of clutter